Skip to content

 Job status

-Basic command for getting status about your jobs is qstat command.
+The basic command for getting the status of your jobs is the qstat command.

 qstat -xu user123 # list finished jobs for user "user123"